MicrosoftDocs/learn/learn-pr/azure/deploy-real-time-event-driven-app/includes/2-event-driven-example.md

 With event sourcing, the event storage comes into focus.
 As you can see, the events are the same as in the first example.
 But the barista is important for this concept at the moment when the barista receives an event and then thinks about all corresponding events to get the current state for all the orders made by Alex.

-With the second order, the barista knows that Alex's order consists of a coffee, by remembering the first order, and a cappuccino in the second order.
+With the second order, the barista knows that Alex's order consists of a coffee, by remembering the first order, and a cappuccino, because this drink was just ordered.
 Working in parallel with a second barista isn't as easily possible.

 When we add a cashier to receive the orders and serve the drinks, the baristas can work independently to prepare the drinks.
 They don't need to know anything about the customers.
 The cashier is the so-called event store, persisting the events, in that scenario.
 Event sourcing adds another layer of complexity, but it also adds decoupling.